-In some workbooks though, you might want to allow other entries in those cells, in addition to the items in the drop down list.
+In some workbooks though, you might need to allow other entries in those data entry cells — not just the items in the drop down list.

 To turn off Error Alerts:

-- On the Ribbon, click the Data tab, and click Data Validation
+- On the Excel Ribbon, click the Data tab, and click Data Validation

 - Click the Error Alert tab